Harton, South Shields

-Harton is a suburban area of South Shields, South Tyneside, North East England.
+Harton is a suburban area of South Shields, South Tyneside, Tyne and Wear, England.
 It was historically a village, however as the urban area grew it merged with its adjacent villages to become part of the town.
 Some of the original village buildings are still intact today, such as St Peter's Church.
+Until 1974 it was in County Durham.

+Toponymy

+The name Harton appears to be of Old English origin and is derived from the elements heorot ("hart, stag") + dūn ("a hill"), giving the name a meaning of "stag's hill".

 Politics

 Metropolitan Borough Council

 The electoral ward of Harton, like all wards in the borough, votes for three councillors on the South Tyneside metropolitan borough council.

 UK Parliament

 Harton is one of ten wards who vote for the South Shields seat in the UK Parliament, with an estimated electorate of 4098 people in the 2015 elections.

 Education

-The area of Harton contains two schools, Harton Technology College serving pupils between 11 and 18 years old, and Harton Primary School, serving pupils between ages five and 11 years.
+The area of Harton contains two schools, Harton Academy serving pupils between 11 and 18 years old, and Harton Primary School, serving pupils between ages five and 11 years.

 History

+Harton was formerly a township and chapelry in the parish of Jarrow, in 1866 Harton became a separate civil parish, on 1 November 1921 the parish was abolished and merged with South Shields and Whitburn.
+In 1921 the parish had a population of 2437.
+It is now in the unparished area of South Shields.

 Structures

 The village of Harton has been built around St Peter's Church for over 150 years now, and the church is still active to this day.
 Other buildings of note in the village are The Vigilant Inn and The Old Ship pubs.
 Opposite The Vigilant, the old walls of the village are still visible.